Skip to main content

 Since the start of Russia’s full-scale invasion of Ukraine, the MSCA4Ukraine initiative has been supporting displaced researchers from Ukraine.

-Today, the European Commission announced a €10 million top-up for the MSCA4Ukraine initiative, funded under the Marie Skłodowska-Curie Actions.
+The European Commission announced in April 2024 a €10 million top-up for the MSCA4Ukraine initiative, funded by the Marie Skłodowska-Curie Actions under Horizon Europe.

 Since 2023, the scheme has allowed 125 displaced researchers from Ukraine to train and work in 21 countries.
 The extra budget will enable around 50 more new fellows, including doctoral candidates and postdoctoral researchers, to continue their work safely in academia, businesses, research centres and public institutions based in the EU and countries associated to Horizon Europe.

-Selected researchers will continue their research under favorable working conditions.
+Selected researchers will continue their research under favourable working conditions.

 The scheme includes specific support for organisations, allowing them to host researchers for a period between eight months and two years and give them